destinygg/destinypositions/docs/politics.md

 ## Reparations

 After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
 This was approved by President Lincoln.
-Later, the federal government reneged on this promise, which seems pretty unfair.
+Later, the federal government reneged on this promise, which seems unfair.

 There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) repaying a debt that was promised.